programmer-ke/.emacs.d/README.md

+Portable Emacs Environment

+Tested on emacs 26

 To clone:
 - git clone <this repo> ~/.emacs.d
-- mv ~/.emacs.d/.emacs.sample ~/.emacs (system specific config that can be modified)
+- cp ~/.emacs.d/.emacs.sample ~/.emacs (system specific config that can be modified)